hrs/engine-mode/README.md

 The implementation of the `browse-url-browser-function` variable contains a comprehensive list of possible browser functions.
-You can get to that by hitting `C-h v browser-url-browser-function <RETURN>` and following the link to `browse-url.el`.
+You can get to that by hitting `C-h v browse-url-browser-function <RETURN>` and following the link to `browse-url.el`.

 ## Changing your browser on a per-engine basis